kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 TODO tip - change exchange names so others messages don't interfere with yours when testing

-DONE implement example in CSharp
-        - command handler - chance of failure of quest and preparation TODO implement example in FSharp - only command handler TODO prepare template in CSharp
+TODO prepare template in CSharp
-TODO prepare template in FSharp

 ***